 Security Services does not monitor criminal activity occurring off-campus.
-Any criminal activity occurring off-campus, whether in the vicinity of 1420 Pine Street, or near our remote locations, is under the jurisdiction of local police departments and should be reported by dialing 911.
+Any criminal activity occurring off-campus in the vicinity of 1420 Pine Street is under the jurisdiction of local police departments and should be reported by dialing 911.

-Peirce College does not maintain and/or support any officially recognized student organizations with off-campus locations.
+Peirce College does not maintain and/or support any officially recognized student organizations with offcampus locations.